NVIDIA/spark-rapids/CONTRIBUTING.md

 To this end in a pre-production build you can set the Boolean property `dist.jar.compress` to `false`, its default value is `true`.

+Furthermore, after the first build execution on the clean repository the spark-rapids-jni SNAPSHOT dependency typically does not change until the next nightly CI build, or the next install to the local Maven repo if you are working on a change to the native code.
+So you can save significant time spent on repeated unpacking these dependencies by adding `-Drapids.jni.unpack.skip` to the `dist` build command.

 The time saved is more significant if you are merely changing the `aggregator` module, or the `dist` module, or just incorporating changes from [spark-rapids-jni](https://github.com/NVIDIA/spark-rapids-jni/blob/branch-23.04/CONTRIBUTING.md#local-testing-of-cross-repo-contributions-cudf-spark-rapids-jni-and-spark-rapids)